This story was last updated June 25, 2021.

 As COVID-19 continues to spread to communities across the country, the Department of Defense and the Department of Veterans Affairs are providing daily updates on the number of confirmed and presumptive cases of the virus in the military community, as well as the number of tests administered to military members.

-VA officials say they have administered more than 737,201 coronavirus tests to date, and add they believe they have enough to meet demand.
+VA officials say they have administered more than 4,100,623 coronavirus tests as of June 18, and add they believe they have enough to meet demand.

 Troops or veterans who believe they have symptoms of the virus, which can include shortness of breath, fever and a cough, are advised to call their health care provider or VA facility right away.
 Military members are also advised to stay home and notify their supervisor.

 -- Hope Hodge Seck can be reached at firstname.lastname@example.org.
 Follow her on Twitter at @HopeSeck.